 For Francisco Heleno, the tool will be particularly useful “for first-year students”, allowing them to “visualise their study progress and the time they should dedicate to it”.
 Bernardo Sousa believes that it will not only benefit students by making studying “much more methodical”, but it could also be integrated into a system that allows tutors to track students’ results.
 “I think it’s crucial to bridge the gap between tutors and students, because it’s hard to reach students without data, and this tool will help with that”, he explained.

-Gonçalo Moura, coordinator of the Academic Development Office (NDA) at Técnico, has been monitoring the tool’s development and explains that it is now used “regularly” in the follow-ups conducted by the office.
-The “major improvement” lies in its connectivity with the Fenix academic management platform, allowing for the immediate import of a dataset, in addition to being “visually more appealing and intuitive”.
+Gonçalo Moura, coordinator of the Academic Development Office (NDA) at Técnico and Patrícia Simões, member of NDA, have been monitoring the project’s development.
+The coordinator explains that the tool is now used “regularly” in the office’s follow-ups.
+The “major improvement” lies in its integration with the Fenix academic management platform, enabling immediate dataset import, and it is also “visually more appealing and intuitive”.
 Gonçalo Moura highlights the volunteer work of the students who contributed to the tool’s development, stating that it’s “important” to show students that they can engage in volunteer work for the community through project development.